ascartabelli/lamb/README.md

 - ***Are your wheels rounder?***
   Not at all, but I do try my best to add better suspension; and you do realise that you're reading a guy talking to himself, don't you?

+- ***Why you say "to help embracing functional programming"?
+Is it for beginners?***
+  No, it's a utility library for everyone; beginners included, though.
+  Lamb embraces functional concepts and encourages users to take advantage of them, but without forcing anyone to change his style.
+  Experienced functional programmers will feel immediately at home, and beginners will discover that the library is able to adapt to them while their knowledge grows.

 - ***Why ECMAScript 5?***
   Because this is simply me tidying up some old code, and will hopefully be my goodbye to ES5 before fully diving into the world of transpilers.